 Shortly afterwards, Balestre and other Executive Committee members who also happened to be on site, organised a press conference and announced the immediate freeze on further “evolution” development of the rally cars, including an immediate ban on aerodynamic aids such as side skirts, and most importantly of the outright ban of Group B from competition for the end of the year.
 The category’s planned 1988 replacement, Group S, was also annulled on the spot.

 This took everyone by surprise since Balestre had always been a strong defender of the commercial aspects of the sport without the slightest prior concern for safety.
-Right away, it was highly seen as a “political” decision to quickly quench the hysteria that the sport was now facing and appease the general media.
-This unilateral decision outraged many rally insiders, including Peugeot Talbot Sport’s boss Jean Todt, claiming that the decision was rushed, without proper discussion with the rally teams, and without the two year notice set in the regulations themselves.
+Right away, it was highly seen as a “political” decision to quickly appease the criticisms that the sport was now facing and quench the hysteria fuelled by the media.
+This unilateral decision outraged many rally insiders, including Peugeot Talbot Sport’s boss Jean Todt, claiming that the decision was rushed, without proper discussion with the rally teams, and without the two-year notice set in the regulations themselves.

 However, in Balestre’s opinion, this clause could be disregarded when safety was in play.
 What is less known outside the closely-knit motorsport world is that Jean-Marie Balestre was a highly unpredictable and power-hungry person, often characterised by his peers with such terms as pompous, ignorant, impudent, snobby, hypocritical, and loutish, among other well-earned degoratories, so what Balestre actually meant is that he could do what he wanted.
 Balestre’s demeanour wasn’t helped by the fact that he also became FIA President earlier that year.
 His egocentric speech that barred the Toyota team winners from their well-earned spotlight at the Côte d’Ivoire Rally was a good example of his typical behaviour.

 Since, Group B had made rallying surpass Formula One in popularity across the globe and was now the leader in technological developments.
 These facts greatly displeased some very influential members of the Federation who felt that these were F1’s prerogatives.
 Since the dispute in F1 was long resolved, they had no further need for Group B or for the manufacturers “meddling” in the rules.
-In brief, Balestre wanted to regain full control and kick the “undesirables” out.
+In brief, Balestre wanted to regain full control and kick the “undesirables” out from his pen.

 There was much unrest within the manufacturers, including the works drivers, so they all came to the FISA with pleas for another resolution to Group B’s unilateral ban.
 These talks were however seriously dashed when another deadly incident occurred at the ADAC Rallye Hessen, but a few weeks after Toivonen and Cresto’s deaths, when Formula One pilot Marc Surer crashed his Ford RS200 into a tree at high speeds, unfortunately killing his co-driver Michel Wyder.
 Surer would remain in a coma for three weeks after the crash.